Wall Street Pummels ING Groep N.V. (ING) After Recent Earnings Report

 ING’s Market Performance

-After a stumble in the market that brought ING to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.28% of loss for the given period.
+After a stumble in the market that brought ING to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.13% of gains for the given period.

 Stock Fundamentals for ING